 Data Protection Policy

 Click here to view our Data Protection Policy.
-This outlines all key personnel and key procedures that we follow to comply with GDPR.
+This outlines all key personnel and key procedures that we follow to comply with UK GDPR.

 Data Protection and the UK GDPR – My Rights

 In a school setting, personal data is stored and used for a variety of reasons.
 You may be a parent, carer, pupil, staff member, governor, visitor or anyone else who the school store data about.
 There are a number of categories of people, and many different types of data that is used in schools on a daily basis.

 Whilst Privacy Notices set out details about why data may be collected, stored and used, there are some overriding principles that apply to every person (the Data Subject) when a school stores data.
 As Data Subjects, sometimes our consent is necessary for a school to process data about us.
 That might relate to photographs in school, reports in local press or similar.
 Consent is dealt with in the separate parts of the policy and can be accessed on the website or through the school office.

 There are other occasions when data about us or our children may be used by the school to fulfil a legal obligation, a contract or some other lawful usage.

 We all have other rights.